 This film probes deep – creating the richness and insight inspired by works such as Boyhood and the Up Series.
 Beyond an untold chronicling of growing up trans in Kansas City, the film is a nuanced examination of how families tussle, transform, and surprisingly find purpose in their new identities as a trans family.
 The film raises controversial questions about parents’ motives and secondary gains from an identity as a trans family.

 Four kids face typical growing pains like acne, sibling rivalry, divorcing parents, crushes, and breakups.
-But unlike their cisgender peers, they navigate body dysphoria, hormone treatments, threats of violence, and the weight of making life-altering decisions.
+They navigate body dysphoria, hormone treatments, threats of violence, and the weight of making life-altering decisions.
 Curiously, these journeys unfold in the buckle of the bible belt where the struggle for political and social equality meets high resistance.